Southern California’s LoanSnap launches new mortgage calculator for would-be borrowers – TechCrunch

 LoanPulse, the company says, will provide visibility around personal finances and explain to users why they might get denied a loan and how to improve their chances to receive one before they apply.

-Factors that LoanSnap evaluates include a user’s current interest rates, credit score, and debt load so that users don’t have to pull all the paperwork together themselves.
+Factors that LoanSnap evaluates include a user’s current interest rates, credit score and debt load so that users don’t have to pull all the paperwork together themselves.

-“We want consumers to stop wasting time using traditional mortgage calculators, which are often inaccurate and based on estimated data,” says LoanSnap chief executive, Karl Jacob.
+“We want consumers to stop wasting time using traditional mortgage calculators, which are often inaccurate and based on estimated data,” says LoanSnap chief executive Karl Jacob.
 “Instead, we give users suggestions for improving their chances of getting the best rate on a loan for a new home or refinancing an existing one.”